APogue/APogue.github.io/_posts/posts/2024-10-04-Updates-TitleIX.md

 	- The bargain was, if they keep the record book, will the sorority consider attending future socials?

+	- He said he would "sleep with the book under his bed" to keep brothers from trying to tamper with it

 	- Oh also I'm not allowed to ruin her social life and have the fraternities shut down (jfc)

 - They do not have mandatory Title IX training annually.
 They do not have a Title IX accountability report to indicate efforts at transparency or concern for student safety and well-being